 - Is not just an award for ‘glitzy’ buildings/ projects – it seeks to reward ‘normal’, repeatable schemes that have been done well

-- Rewards projects that are shown to truly represent all aspects of sustainability, in a cost effective manner
+- Rewards projects that are shown to truly represent all aspects of sustainability, in a cost-effective manner

 How it works

 Most metrics are quantitative, based on measurable factors and standard industry KPIs, while some are qualitative, allowing projects to demonstrate innovations that could shape future best practice.
-Only projects demonstrating that they meet a range of average industry benchmarks in all key areas will be considered for Exemplary status.
+Only projects demonstrating that they meet a range of industry benchmarks in all key areas will be considered for Exemplary status.

-The emphasis of the Exemplar programme will be on innovations that go beyond normal industry practice and on how these successes were achieved, rather than simply a ‘score’.
+The emphasis of the Exemplar process will be on innovations that go beyond normal industry practice and on how these successes were achieved, rather than simply a ‘score’.
 The willingness to share this information with the industry in order to drive forward best practice is also a key requirement.